pratikshavanjare/Networking-1/Lab Practice/Basic Cisco Configuration.md

-    Router1(config)# int g0/0/0                             (enter the gigabitethernet interface for configuration) Router2(config-if)# ip address 10.1.1.2  255.255.255.0  (assign ip address with subnet mask) Router2(config-if)# end                                 (return to the main router) Router2# sh ip int gigabitEthernet 0/0/0                (it will shows th details oh that specific interface)
+    Router1(config)# int g0/0/0                             (enter the gigabitethernet interface for configuration) Router2(config-if)# ip address 10.1.1.2  255.255.255.0  (assign ip address with subnet mask) Router2(config-if)# end                                 (return to the main router) Router2# sh ip int gigabitEthernet 0/0/0                (it will shows the details of that specific interface)

   will do samething for Router2